Ofgem Energy Regulation and Enforcement

 A record amount of energy suppliers went bust in 2018 and 2019, leaving thousands stranded.

-When a business energy supplier or business gas supplier stops trading, Ofgem steps in and provides a safety net to protect consumers’ energy supplies and the existing credit balances of their old accounts.
+When a commercial energy or business gas supplier stops trading, Ofgem steps in and provides a safety net to protect consumers’ energy supplies and the existing credit balances of their old accounts.

 The process is called SoLR, which stands for Supplier of Last Resort – this will then assign a new supplier within days and transfer across previous credit without any interruption of energy supplies.